-During the congestion avoidance phase of TCP NewReno the congestion window is increased by one packet for each RTT, whereas in the slow start phase the cwnd is doubled each RTT.
-The congestion window is halved after a congestion episode, whereas when a timeout is experienced the cwnd is set to 1 segment and the slow start phase takes place.
+During the congestion avoidance phase of TCP NewReno a is set equal to 1/cwnd, meaning that the congestion window is increased by one packet for each RTT, whereas in the slow start phase a is set to 1 meaning that the cwnd is doubled each RTT.
+The constant b is set to 0.5 so that the cwnd is halved after a congestion episode.
+When a timeout is experienced then, the cwnd is set to 1 segment and the slow start phase takes place.

-TCP Binary Increase Congestion Control (BIC) [16] is made of two parts: the binary search increase phase and the additive increase phase.
+TCP BIC [16] congestion control is made of two parts: the binary search increase phase and the additive increase phase.
 In the binary search phase the congestion window setting is performed as a binary search problem.
-After a packet loss, the congestion window is reduced by a constant factor b, $cwnd{max}$ is set to the window size before the lost and $cwnd{min}$ is set to the value of congestion window after the loss $(cwnd{min} = b \cdot cwnd{max})$ .
-If the difference between the congestion window middle point $(cwnd{max} + cwnd{min})/2$ and the minimum congestion window is lower than a threshold $S{max}$ the protocol starts a binary search algorithm increasing the congestion window to the middle point, otherwise the protocol enters the "linear increase" phase and increments the congestion window size, then the actual window size becomes the new minimum window; otherwise, if it gets a packet loss, the actual window size becomes the new maximum.
+After a packet loss, the congestion window is reduced by a constant factor b, $cwnd{max}$ is set to the window size before the lost and $cwnd{min}$ is set to the value of congestion window after the loss $(cwnd{min} =$ $b \cdot cwnd{max}$ ).
+If the difference between the congestion window middle point $(cwnd{max} +$ $cwnd{min})/2$ and the minimum congestion window is lower than a threshold $S{max}$ the protocol starts a binary search algorithm increasing the congestion window to the middle point, otherwise the protocol enters the "linear increase" phase and increments the congestion window by one for each received ACK.
+If BIC does not get a loss indication at this window size, then the actual window size becomes the new minimum window; otherwise, if it gets a packet loss, the actual window size becomes the new maximum.
 The process goes on until the window increment becomes lower than the $S{min}$ threshold and the congestion window is set to $cwnd{max}$ .
 If the window grows more than $cwnd{max}$ , the protocol enters into a new phase (max probing) that is specular to the previous phase; that is, it uses the inverse of the binary search phase first and then the additive increase.

-TCP Westwood+ [11,13] is a sender side modification of TCP NewReno in which the multiplicative decreasing phase is replaced with an adaptive decreasing phase.
+TCP Westwood+ [12,8] is a sender side modification of TCP NewReno in which the multiplicative decreasing phase is replaced with an adaptive decreasing phase.
 In particular, after a congestion episode cwnd is set such that the bandwidth which is available at the time of congestion is exactly matched.
 The available bandwidth is estimated by counting and averaging the stream of ACK packets.
 In particular, when three DUPACKs are received, the congestion window cwnd is set equal to the estimated bandwidth (BWE) times the minimum measured round trip time ( $RTT{min}$ ).
 After a timeout the slow start threshold is set equal to $BWE \cdot RTT{min}$ and the cwnd is set to one.